-MTA C&D also spearheads other capital initiatives, including implementation of recommendations of the Track Trespassing Task Force, such as Track Intrusion Detection Systems, Laser Intrusion Detection Systems, and front-facing cameras on subway trains.
+MTA C&D also spearheads other capital initiatives, including implementation of recommendations of the Track Trespassing Task Force, such as Track Intrusion Detection Systems, Laser Intrusion Detection Systems, and front-facing cameras on subway trains as well as the Blue-Ribbon Panel on Fare Evasion, including leading efforts to modernize the MTA's fare gates.
 Thanks to its nimbleness and strategic vision, MTA C&D is well positioned to quickly tackle such tasks.